 You should first let your child choose his or her favorite frames.
 If the color is right, then your child will be motivated and proud to wear the glasses.
 The look of the frames should suit your child so that wearing them feels good and not at all strange.
 Children have the same basic expectations as adults with regard to their frames.
 More crucial, however, is the fit.
 Glasses for children should be comfortable and sit well at all times, without slipping.
 This is a particularly important criterion for babies or toddlers.

 The eyeglass frames should not be too big or too small, nor should they restrict your child's freedom to move.
 The size of the glasses depends on the size of the eye socket and the distance between the child's eyes.
 It is also important that the glasses do not sit on the child's cheeks and cause pressure marks or discomfort.
 In addition, they should not be higher than the eyebrows or wider than the face.
 In general, the smaller the frames, the less likely they are to bother your child.
 At the same time, the glasses should be large enough so that your child can see comfortably in all directions, and the middle of the glasses must be adjusted to meet the middle of the pupils.
 Buying glasses which are too large so that your child can grow into them is definitely not recommended.

 Glasses for children have to be centered as precisely as glasses for adults.
 Even small fitting errors weaken the performance of lenses significantly.
-Conventional eyeglass fitting methods routinely cause at least 40% loss of the lenses’ optical effectiveness.
+Conventional eyeglass fitting methods (using a Sharpie) routinely cause at least 40% loss of the lenses’ optical effectiveness.